PiSchool/trallie/DOCS.md

 ## 🚀 Features

-1. Supports for several document types like **PDF, HTML and TXT as well as raw text**.
+1. Support for several document types like **PDF, HTML, and TXT as well as raw text**.

 2. Support for multiple LLM providers : **OpenAI, Groq, HuggingFace Endpoints and Ollama**.
 Supports regular + reasoning models!

 3. Modular framework: Extract data from your documents according to a **pre-defined format or auto-infer schema** from documents.

 4. Supports inputs and outputs in **5 languages : English (EN), Italian (IT), French (FR), German (DE) and Spanish (ES)**.

+5. **Memory support**: Refine schemas across multiple documents for improved consistency.

+6. **Large document handling**: Automatic chunking for documents exceeding model context limits.

 ## 📦 Installation